decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 #### Defining new Generators

-When defining a new `create_generators` procedure, the most important property is that the points are pseudo-randomly chosen from the G1 group, given reasonable assumptions and cryptographic primitives.
-More specifically, the required properties are,
+When defining a new `create_generators` procedure, the most important property is that the points are pseudo-randomly chosen from the G1 group, with no known relationship to each other, given reasonable assumptions and cryptographic primitives.
+More specifically, the required properties are

-- The generators should be indistinguishable from uniformly radom points of G1.
+- The generators should be indistinguishable from uniformly radom points of G1 (even given the knowledge of the system's public parameters, like the `generator_seed` value in (#generators-calculation)).
 This means that given only the points `H_1, ..., H_i` it should be infeasible to guess `H_(i+1)` (or any `H_j` with `j > i`), for any `i`.
+This also means that it should be infeasible to represent any of the generators as multi-exponentiation product (i.e., of the form `H_i1 * a_1 + H_i2 * a_2 + ... + H_in * a_n`) of any of the other generators.
 - The returned points must be unique with very high probability, that would not lessen the targeted security level of the ciphersuite.
 Specifically, for a security level `k`, the probability of a collision should be at most `1/2^k`.
-- It should be infeasible to guess the discrete logarithm of the returned points, for any base, even with knowledge of the public parameters that were used to create those generators (like the `generator_seed` value in (#generators-calculation)).
-Note that pseudo randomness does not necessarily imply this property.
-For example, an implementation that repeatably hashes a public seed value to create exponents `r_1, r_2, ..., r_count` (where `r_1 = hash(seed), r_2 = hash(r_1), ...`) and then returns the points `H_1 = P1 * r_1, H_2 = P_1 * r_2, ..., H_count = P_1 * r_count` would be insecure (given knowledge of the seed), but given knowledge of only the points `H_1, ..., H_count`, the sequence would appear random.
 - The returned points must be different from the Identity point of G1 as well as the constant point `P1` defined by the ciphersuite.

 Every operation that is used to return generator points for use with the core BBS operations ((#core-operations)), MUST return points that conform to the aforementioned rules.
 Such operation must also follow the rules outlined bellow,